DopierRex/OneNext/README.md

 IMPORTANT: The software in this repository does not alter, replace, or corrupt the official Spectrum Next firmware or its code; in fact, additional files, folders are simply added with relevant settings and configurations.

 4) Now, you can insert the prepared SD card in your Spectrum Next or N-go.
- The SD card set-up is finally complete; however, you still need to FLASH the alternative cores on the Spectrum Next!
+ The SD card is finally ready; however, you still need to FLASH the alternative cores on the Spectrum Next!

 If you haven't already, you can start using a VGA monitor with your Next/N-go.
 The default is VGA 50hz 'mode 0', but if you don't get a satisfactory display on your  monitor, you can reset  your Spectrum Next/N-go and check the VGA display frequencies by holding down key 'V' at power up and starting 'Screen Test'.
 Select a VGA mode you are happy with from different modes displayed through screen cycles.